Nish Kumar: Career

 In February 2019, it was announced he would be appearing in a new Sky One sport show, Comedians Watching Football With Friends.

 In December 2019, Kumar was booed off stage at a Christmas charity lunch event for the Lord's Taverners.
 The performance, for which Kumar was not paid, included political jokes on Boris Johnson, Jacob Rees-Mogg, Theresa May and the ongoing Brexit process.
 Following the event, the Lord's Taverners released a statement emphasising the apolitical nature of the organisation and expressing that they did not support the behaviour of some members of the crowd, which included booing, heckling and the throwing of a bread roll.
 In response to the event, Kumar told The Guardian: "I'm sort of amazed by how fascinated people are by the whole thing.
 It's not the first time I've been booed off stage [...]
 I consider it the life of being a comedian – they have a right to boo me."

 Kumar hosted the Quibi topical comedy series Hello America, which ran from August 2020 until the channel's closure in December that year.

 Kumar hosted the topical BBC comedy show The Mash Report from its launch in 2017 to its cancellation in 2021.
 It was speculated that the series was dropped due to its perceived left-leaning political position, although the BBC made no official statement on this.
 Kumar expressed frustration over the lack of clarity, saying "They need to make a definitive statement that it was not a political decision.
 Because what precedent does that set otherwise?"
 Rights to the show were picked up by the television channel Dave, who began broadcasting new episodes as Late Night Mash, with Kumar and the main cast returning, in September 2021.
 In October 2021, Kumar revealed that he was stepping down from Mash after five seasons, four on the BBC and one on Dave, to "spend more time with [his] emotional problems."

+In May 2023, Kumar debuted as the co-host of Crooked Media's Pod Save the UK with Coco Khan, a spin-off of Pod Save America focusing on British politics.